razorcd/spring-cloud-demo-project/README.md

 - Feign: for client mapping
 - Hystrix: circuit breaker fallback (also integrates with Feign for unreacheable services)
 - Slouth and Zipkin: request logging with trace and monitoring
+- Zuul: reverse proxy using the service discovery